YShokrollahi/mlops_demo/README.md

-this is a demo for showcase of mlops and how we can create a whole life cycle for mlops and simple sample
+this is a demo for showcase of mlops and how we can create a whole life cycle for mlops and simple samples for test